dfelinto/blender-manual/manual/editors/graph_editor/fcurves/modifiers.rst

    Specify the order of the polynomial, or the highest power of ``X`` for this polynomial.
    (Number of coefficients: 1.)

-   Change the Coefficient values to change the shape of the curve.
+   Change the Coefficient values to reshape the curve.

    .. seealso::